How to Pack Paintings for Moving

 Why You Shouldn’t Use Newspapers for Packing

-These materials can scratch the glass or leave spots of dirt and ink on canvas.
+No matter if you are trying to reduce moving expenses remember that these materials can scratch the glass or leave spots of dirt and ink on canvas and that’s why you should avoid them.
 The ink from newspapers can cause damage by rubbing off, and parchment paper can scratch the glass or the paint because of its coarser texture.

 Packing and Protecting Your Artwork Adequately